isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Soursop.md

 <section>
 	<h4>Environmental needs:</h4>
-	<p>This tree does best in full sun gardens with a minimum of 6 hours of sunlight.
-It can also grow in gardens with a minimum of 6 hours of indirect sunlight, but the growth will be slow and the plant will have less fruits.</p>
+	<p>This tree does best in full sun gardens with a minimum of 6 hours of direct sunlight.</p>
 	<p>Plants do best in moist, well-drained soil at least 50cm deep, or in true ground.
 These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.
-Root rot and poor drainage will also lead to a poor fruit yield.
-This tree is drought-tolerant.</p>
+Keep your plants cool with mulch and plenty of water to encourage growth.</p>
-	<p>This tree can grow up to 15m high.
-The tree is best maintained at roughly 1-1.5m high for easy maintenance and harvesting.</p>
+	<p>This tree can grow up to 10m high.
+The tree is best maintained at roughly 2m high for easy maintenance and harvesting.</p>
-	<p>This plant can be grown year-round.</p>
+	<p>It is currently unclear what pollinates Soursop trees in Singapore, but in their native range they are pollinated by beetles.
+Flowers can be hand-pollinated if male flowers are harvested from another tree.</p>
 	<br>
 </section>